tidymodels/parsnip/man/rmd/boost_tree_lightgbm.md

 parsnip and its extensions accommodate this parameterization using the `counts` argument: a logical indicating whether `mtry` should be interpreted as the number of predictors that will be randomly sampled at each split. `TRUE` indicates that `mtry` will be interpreted in its sense as a count, `FALSE` indicates that the argument will be interpreted in its sense as a proportion.

 `mtry` is a main model argument for \\code{\\link[=boost_tree]{boost_tree()}} and \\code{\\link[=rand_forest]{rand_forest()}}, and thus should not have an engine-specific interface.
 So, regardless of engine, `counts` defaults to `TRUE`.
 For engines that support the proportion interpretation (currently `"xgboost"` and `"xrf"`, via the rules package, and `"lightgbm"` via the bonsai package) the user can pass the `counts = FALSE` argument to `set_engine()` to supply `mtry` values within `[0, 1]`.

-### Saving fitted model objects

-Models fitted with this engine may require native serialization methods to be properly saved and/or passed between R sessions.
-To learn more about preparing fitted models for serialization, see the bundle package.

 ### Bagging